Frequently Asked Questions

 How can I pay my tuition and residence?Payments can be made through online banking, credit card, wire transfers, debit and cheque.
 For full payment details please click here.

-When are tuition fees and residence fees due?Tuition and residence fees are due in full by August 2nd for international students and August 13th for domestic students.
-If you are paying by instalment, the first instalment is due August 2nd for international students and August 13th for domestic students.
-The second instalment is due by December 3rd.
+When are tuition fees and residence fees due?Tuition and residence fees are due in full by August 5th for international students and August 12th for domestic students.
+If you are paying by instalment, the first instalment is due August 5th for international students and August 12th for domestic students.
 Note: Move-in to residence will not be permitted if your first instalment is unpaid.
+The second (final) instalment is due by December 2nd.
 For more information on tuition amounts and deadlines, please click here.

 When will I know how much I owe for Intersession/Summer Courses?Personalized statements for Intersession/Summer courses will be available from May 4, 2022 until July 9, 2022.
 Additional information can be found here.